20 cats found living in Virginia Beach storage facility in need of new homes

-VIRGINIA BEACH, Va. – 20 cats are found living in a Virginia Beach storage facility.
+VIRGINIA BEACH, Va. - Twenty cats were found living in a Virginia Beach storage facility.

 Now, the city’s adoption center is hoping to find them all new forever homes.